 Thanks so much for your interest in Flycatcher.
 Below you will find guidelines, arranged under various headings, for submitting writing and visual art to our journal.

 Please read all the information on this page carefully.
-Please also note that this information is subject to change, so we recommend that you check this page each time you submit new work.
+Please also note that this information is subject to change, so we recommend that you check this page each time you submit new work, particularly if it's been over six months since your last submission.
 While we’re nice people and are not likely to do so, we reserve the right to delete unread any submission that does not at least try to take these guidelines into consideration.

 Flycatcher welcomes unsolicited submissions of most any writing form or artistic medium.
 We welcome and encourage traditional writing forms (poems, creative essays, short fictions) as well as work that is harder to classify.
 We welcome excerpts from long works that can stand alone.
 We also accept queries for book reviews and reviews of other forms of media.
 You will find specific guidelines for all these things throughout this page.

 All work should be literary in nature and relate, in some way, to our philosophy (which can be read under the "About Flycatcher" tab).
 With that said, we are very open to and interested in your interpretations of our philosophy and we hope to find some unexpected, surprising, and creative connections (even distant connections) among your submissions, but we cannot seriously consider submissions that are completely unrelated to our publishing focus.
 The best way to get a sense of what we’re interested in publishing is to read the work from our current issue and archives.

 Please send only your best work.
 While we make no money and are unable to pay contributors, we do our best to support our contributors, and we regularly nominate for the Pushcart Prize, Best of the Net, Best New Poets, and other awards as we are able.
 Work from our inaugural issue won and placed in Best of the Net 2012.
 For more information, please see our awards page.